anyric/Vagrant-Window-Server/README.md

 # Vagrant-Window-Server
-Vagrant configuration file for setting up Windows Server on local VirtualBox
+Creating Windows Server on Localhost using VirtualBox, Vagrant and Powershell Script

 ### Tool set
 * VirtualBox